(Originally published in 2017.)

 Ringing me up she asked to see my ID.
 As I handed her my California driver’s license she exclaimed, “Look at that, you’re from California!
 I’ve always wanted to go there!
 What’s it like?”

-“Yes, I live in California” I answered, and knowing she would continue trying to engage me in conversation anyway I added, “but I’m moving back here to help take care of my parents.”
+“Yes, I live in California,” I answered, and knowing she would continue trying to engage me in conversation anyway I added, “but I’m moving here to help take care of my parents.”

 “Oh no, why?” she asked.
 “Are they sick?”

-Unable to avoid the personal conversation I had now begun, I said, “No, they aren’t exactly sick but they need much more help than my sister can give….”
+Unable to avoid the personal conversation I had now already shared, I said, “No, they aren’t exactly sick but they need much more help than my sister can give….”

 And that’s when the floodgates opened.
 Completely unexpectedly–and not without a mental fight–I poured out my life to the woman.
-I told her how my entire world is changing, leaving my home and family in California to move into an apartment in Longview, Texas to become a full-time caregiver.
-I told her about my son, who also has MS and how I feel guilty leaving him and his wife in case they need me.
-And then I told her about my own health concerns, how unsure I am that I’m even physically capable of handling this immense task I’ve given myself.
+I told her how my entire world is changing, having recently left my beautiful home and family in California to move into an apartment in Longview, Texas.
+I told her I was to become a full-time caregiver to my parents, who both have Alzheimer’s.
+And I told her about my own health concerns, how unsure I am that I’m even physically capable of handling this immense task before me…

-So there I was in the middle of a department store, verbally unclothing myself and showing parts of my soul I’d been clinging to so tightly, and to a complete stranger–a saleswoman who, in most cases, would have been making small talk as simply a part of her job.
+So there I was in the middle of a department store, having verbally unclothed myself, showing parts of my soul I’d been clinging to so tightly, and to a complete stranger–a saleswoman who, in most cases, would have been making small talk as simply a part of her job.

-No one in the line forming behind us said a word; no one complained.
-When I turned around, many smiled at me, hugged me, said they would be praying for my family and me, too.
+No one in the now-long line that had formed behind us said a word; no one complained.
+When I turned around, I received smiles and hugs from complete strangers who said they would be praying for my family and me, too…

 Because of this wonderful woman today, who acted on her instincts to gently peel away some of my layers and pray with me, I am already feeling much stronger.